jaewon-orbit/rachael-ios/README.md

 ### progress notes May 13th, 2026.
 Why is the name Bracket?
 <br>Bracket is named after its core motif, the bracket. <br>
-Wanted to pursue a design philosophy that reflects the app’s goal by using brackets to visually represent the user’s focus, ultimately helping users isolate and manage the subscriptions that truly matter.
+Wanted to pursue a design philosophy that reflects the app’s goal by using brackets to visually represent the user’s focus, <br>
+ultimately helping users isolate and manage the subscriptions that truly matter.

 At first, the original name was Rachael, a character I got inspired by from Blade Runner — hoping that this subscription manager feels not just like an app but like a real manager itself.
 But renamed to Bracket to focus more on the product itself.